How to Set Up Google Business Profile

 After you have requested the postcard, it will take a few days and you will receive a letter with a confirmation code.

-If you enter this via your Google My Business account, your ownership is confirmed, and you can use it without restrictions.
+If you enter this via your Google Business Profile account, your ownership is confirmed, and you can use it without restrictions.

 Receive the activation code via SMS or call